github-young/hugo-theme-next/README.md

-# NexT For Hugo
+# NexT.Gemini For Hugo

-A Hugo theme forked from [NexT](https://github.com/iissnan/hexo-theme-next).
+A Hugo theme forked from [Next](https://github.com/xtfly/hugo-theme-next) forked from a Hexo theme [NexT](https://github.com/iissnan/hexo-theme-next).

 ## Discription

 NexT is a simple and animated theme.
 I transplanted it from Hexo to [Hugo](https://gohugo.io/) and used in my blog site.

 [Preview online](http://www.lanlingzi.cn)

+Now I am working to transplant it to Next.Gemini scheme.

 ## Usage